Walking Food Tour Athens Greece

 It has a yummy sweet syrup and honey and walnuts are a big part of the taste.
 I really like them – but make no mistake, they do not taste like an American donut.
 Explorason gave it a try, but he is not a fan of nuts, so I got his too – lucky for me!

 Now came the fun part.
 We visited the Central meat and fish market.

 I have never taken Explorason to such a big enclosed carnivorous place.
 He has his camera out and is madly taking movies.
 Here he spies tongue.
-The butcher makes fun with him and he screams.
-He is hilarious !
+The butcher makes fun of him and he screams.
+He is hilarious!

 We learn about telling the difference between freshly caught fish and frozen fish.
-They will show you the gils, so you can see they are red.
+They will show you the gills, so you can see they are red.
 It is getting pretty stinky by now.
-My open shoes are filled with fishy, meat water – which I find really gross and it is quite sticky!
+My open shoes are filled with fishy-water – which I find really gross and it is quite sticky!

-My favourite as the honey and feta – it was so delightful!
+My favorite as the honey and feta – it was so delightful!

 Next stop was to a Bohemian area of Athens, and an area I fell in love with.
-Quirky coffee shops; bars; night clubs and restaurants with customers spilling out into the streets and sidewalks with their Greek coffees on this day.
-This is at ‘1 Iroon Square, Athens’.
+Quirky coffee shops; bars; nightclubs and restaurants with customers spilling out into the streets and sidewalks with their Greek coffees on this day.
+This is at ‘1 Iron Square, Athens’.